TritonDataCenter/rfd/rfd/0002/README.md

 ## Open questions (input encouraged)

+### Should the logging service be reliable?

+ That is, should capturing all log data take precedence over keeping the application running?
+It is important to be clear that we are talking about the presence of the log service and the data it receives, not what the logger does with the data.
+This breaks down into two questions:

-### Handling failure
+#### Handling failure

  * What should we do when the logger process dies?
-    * kill the zone?
+    * kill the zone? (the current plan)
-    * restart the logger? (adding a small restarter as its parent)
+    * restart the logger? (this requires a small restarter as its parent)
     * ignore the failure and stop logging until the container is restarted?

+For this question, as described above, the current plan is to use CT_PR_EV_EXIT in init's contract fatal event set so that if the logger dies, the contract will send SIGKILL to the application and the zone will halt.

-### Handling backpressure
+#### Handling backpressure

- * What should we do if the buffer for zfd is full?
+ * What should we do if the buffer for the logging zfd is full?
+This could easily happen if the logger is blocked trying send data across the net.
-    * drop the output?
+    * drop new output? (the current plan)
-    * block the process?
+    * block the application process?

-For OS-4694 Jerry has implemented this such that it will drop data when the reader process doesn't read if for a while.
-If someone has other suggestions, please voice those soon.
+For this question, the current zfd(7D) implementation is such that the log tee is "best effort".
+That is, if no log process has the device open, the log tee gets nothing.
+Likewise, if the log tee is full, the primary application message stream will continue to flow and that output will be lost to the logger.
+Both of these behaviors can be changed.

+#### Alternative approach

+In discussion it has been suggested that logging is critical and should be made reliable (in the sense that the logger is restarted and receives all stdout/err data).

+The first implication of this is that we should not use a contract to kill the zone if the logger dies.
+Instead, we need a restarter for the logger.
+We would not change the behavior when the application exits (the zone will still halt).
+Having a restarter for the logger implies that instead of two (or more) processes within the zone, there will be at least three.
+We might want to modify the lx procfs so that we have a mechansim to hide these 'infrastructure' processes from ps(1).

+The second implication is that we should change the zfd tee behavior so that we stop the flow in the primary stream when the tee is full and that we tee even if the device is not open.
+This means that a blocked logger will block the application from executing once the log stream is full.
+We may want to consider a tunable for reliable/unreliable logging which determines whether logging should block your application or not.

+The third implication of this is that we need to figure out what to do with the log data that is waiting to be written if the application exits and the zone shuts down.
+There is currently no proposal for handling this case.

 ### Updates w/o platform rebuild